-We have established an audit committee of the board of directors and adopted an audit committee charter.
+Prior to the consummation of this offering, we will establish an audit committee of the board of directors.
 Messrs.
-Peterson, Srinivasan and Fell serve as members of our audit committee, and Mr. Peterson chairs the audit committee.
+Peterson, Srinivasan and Fell will serve as members of our audit committee, and Mr. Peterson will chair the audit committee.
 Under the Nasdaq listing standards and applicable SEC rules, we are required to have at least three members of the audit committee, all of whom must be independent.
 Each of Messrs.
 Peterson, Srinivasan and Fell meet the independent director standard under Nasdaq listing standards and under Rule 10-A-3(b)(1) of the Exchange Act.